Akash-connect/Healthcare-AI-Assistant-Using-RAG-and-LLMs/README.md

 # Project Workflow

-The application follows a simple RAG pipeline.
+The application follows a simple Retrieval-Augmented Generation (RAG) workflow.

 1. Healthcare documents are loaded from the **data** folder.
 2. Documents are split into smaller chunks.
 3. Each chunk is converted into vector embeddings.
 4. Embeddings are stored in ChromaDB.
-5. When a user asks a question, relevant chunks are retrieved.
+5. When a user asks a question, the most relevant document chunks are retrieved.
 6. The retrieved context is passed to the local Mistral model.
-7. The assistant generates a grounded answer and returns the supporting document references.
+7. The assistant generates a grounded response and returns the supporting source documents.

-For appointment-related questions, the request is routed directly to a mock appointment scheduling tool instead of the RAG pipeline.
+For appointment-related questions, the request is routed directly to the mock appointment scheduling tool.

 ---